Learning to Generate Unit Tests for Automated Debugging: Unit Test Generation and Automated Debugging

-\paragraph{Data Curation for Supervised Finetuning.} When training LLMs, the input to the LLM is the same prompt used for sampling unit tests (listed in \cref{app:prompts}) and the output is an adversarial unit test.
-The goal here is to improve both output accuracy and attack rate \emph{jointly} via supervised finetuning using the negative log-likelihood loss.
-Furthermore, we train the model to generate chain-of-thought~\citep[CoT;][]{wei2022chain} reasoning before predicting the UT output.
-To this end, we employ the post-hoc rationalization procedure outlined in \citet{zelikman2022star} -- given the entire UT $(x, f_r(x))$, we ask the LLM to generate rationales supporting why $f_r(x)$ is the output corresponding to the input $x$.
-Then, to create the supervision data, we add these rationales as CoTs prior to the output prediction (see \cref{fig:method} (III)).
+\paragraph{Supervised Finetuning.} When training LLMs, the input to the LLM is the same prompt used for sampling unit tests (listed in \cref{app:prompts}) and the output is a failing unit test.
+We collect nearly 30K training instances for 8B-scale models and roughly 70K instances for training 32B LLMs (details in \cref{app:method}).
+The goal here is to improve both output accuracy and attack rate \emph{jointly} via supervised finetuning using the negative log-likelihood loss using basic hyperparameters outlined in \cref{app:method}.

-\subsection{Generated \underline{U}nit \underline{T}ests for \underline{Debug}ging}
+\subsection{\debugmethod{}: Generated \underline{U}nit \underline{T}ests for \underline{Debug}ging}

 A key difference when using generated unit tests, as opposed to human-generated UTs, is the \emph{degree of noise} in the feedback.
-Despite training models via \method{} or other methods, a generated unit test $(\hat{x}, \hat{y})$ may not be 100\% accurate.
-This can manifest in two ways: 1) the generated UT \emph{input does not fail} for the code under debugging $\hat{f}_b$, i.e., $f_r(\hat{x}) = \hat{f}_b(\hat{x})$; 2) the generated UT \emph{output is inaccurate}, i.e., not consistent with what a gold solution would yield ($\hat{y} \neq f_r(\hat{x})$).
+Despite training models via \method{} or other methods, a generated unit test $(\widehat{x}, \widehat{y})$ may not be 100\% accurate.
+This can manifest in two ways: 1) the generated UT \emph{input does not fail} for the code under debugging $\widehat{f}_b$, i.e., $f_r(\widehat{x}) = \widehat{f}_b(\widehat{x})$; 2) the generated UT \emph{output is inaccurate}, i.e., not consistent with what a gold solution would yield ($\widehat{y} \neq f_r(\widehat{x})$).
 Both types of errors can negatively impact the utility of unit tests for debugging, as shown in \cref{fig:fig3}~(left).
 A non-adversarial input might result in faulty code being misclassified as correct and prematurely removed from debugging.
 Additionally, incorrect outputs can cause false positives, introducing errors to otherwise correct code.
 Even if the candidate code has bugs, incorrect UT outputs can lead to incorrect feedback, thereby, degrading performance.
 These issues motivate our RQ3 to incorporate noisy feedback.
-We propose \debugmethod{}, which includes two ways to mitigate noisy feedback from automatically generated unit tests (detailed in \cref{app:debug}):
+We propose \debugmethod{}, which includes two ways to mitigate noisy feedback from automatically generated unit tests (additional details in \cref{app:debug}).
+We empirically validate the importance of both these components of \debugmethod{} in \cref{ssec:ablate}.